Vadkoz/CV_App/README.md

 Models are written in PyThorch.

 Test demo available [here](https://evening-ravine-67035.herokuapp.com/).
-May open for a long time, due to heroku's politics for free accounts.
+May open for a long time also crash, due to heroku's politics for free accounts.